jspooner/elasticsearch.github.com/tutorials/_posts/2012-03-19-deploying-elasticsearch-with-chef-solo.markdown

 You'll find the access and security keys on the [“Security Credentials”](https://aws-portal.amazon.com/gp/aws/securityCredentials) page, accessible from the drop-down menu under your name in the top right corner.

-All right, let's upload the updated file on the machine again:
+All right, let's upload the updated file to the machine:

 <pre class="prettyprint lang-bash">
 scp $SSH_OPTIONS ./bootstrap.sh ./patches.sh ./node.json ./solo.rb $HOST:/tmp